Leo the Lion (MGM): 1984–2008

+2008–2012: Digital Restoration

-The logo was revised again in 2008, with the ribbons, text, and drama mask done in a more brilliant gold color.
-Also, Leo's image was digitally restored and enhanced, thanks to the work of staff at Pacific Title: first off, a three-dimensional model of Leo's mane was designed, and then composited and blended onto the lion's actual mane; secondly, the tips of the lion's ears were digitally remodeled, so that the tip of his left ear would now cross in front of the film ribbon, in an effort to give the logo more depth.
+The logo was revised again in 2008, with the filmstrip, text, and drama mask done in a more brilliant gold color.
+Also, Leo's image was digitally restored and enhanced, thanks to the work of staff at Pacific Title: first off, a three-dimensional model of Leo's mane was designed, and then composited and blended onto the lion's actual mane; secondly, the tips of the lion's ears were digitally remodeled, so that the tip of his left ear would now cross in front of the filmstrip, in an effort to give the logo more depth.
 For the restoration process, the extended "three-roar" version of Leo's footage was used, sourced from the master negative print of 1958's Cat on a Hot Tin Roof, as the original, raw footage of the lion, which was originally going to be used for the restoration, had been considered lost by this point.
 For MGM's upcoming feature films, it would have to be shortened to show the lion roaring just twice.
 The new logo's design was based on that of MGM's then-current print logo, which had been introduced in 1992.
 The website address was also shortened to "MGM.COM".
 The lion's roar was remixed once again by sound editor Eric Martel, maintaining most of the original 1982 sound elements.
+The newly-done logo debuted with the release of the James Bond film Quantum of Solace.
 However, beginning with The Taking of Pelham 123 (2009), the 1995 roar was reused.

-The newly-done logo debuted with the release of the James Bond film Quantum of Solace.
+After its disuse in 2012, the first roar from the unused three-roar version was first heard theatrically in Project Hail Mary (2026), whose visuals are based on the 1957 version, though with the "An Amazon Company" byline.

+2012–2021: 3D Zoom Out

 In 2012, Shine Studio was chosen to redesign and animate the logo in stereoscopic 3-D (three-dimensional).
 A lion's eye irises in and zooms out to reveal Leo the Lion encircled in a digital moving golden filmstrip.
 Shine re-built all the elements of the logo in 3-D and then placed on different planes to add dimensional layers and drama, including the words "Ars Gratia Artis" moving from right to left.
 The 1995 roar and the digitally restored and enhanced 1957 footage is reused once again as Leo roars and the company name is brought in from above to center the top screen, which completes the logo sequence.
 MGM's website address was removed, as MGM is no longer as of 2012 a self-distribution entity, but rather a production company.
 This logo was first used in the 2012 James Bond film Skyfall.